|St. Anastasios of Paramythia (Feast Day - November 18)|

 Musa asked: "Don't we Muslims have such a guardian?"

-Anastasios replied: "You Mulsims and all other nations have only one angel for each nation, who because of God's mercy prevents you from doing wrong."
+Anastasios replied: "You Muslims and all other nations have only one angel for each nation, who because of God's mercy prevents you from doing wrong."

 Musa then asked why he did not accept all the wonderful gifts his father offered him.
 To this Anastasios replied as he did before, speaking of the eternal heavenly gifts in comparison to those that are transient.
 He continued to tell him about Jesus Christ and the faith of Orthodox Christians, while he criticized Muhammad and the deception of all those who follow his teachings.
 All this convinced Musa of the truth of Orthodox Christianity, and he fell on his knees and expressed a desire to become an Orthodox Christian.
 Anastasios advised however to secretly hold his faith, for if he converted and his father found out, many Orthodox Christians would die, but if he is found worthy, God would find a way to fulfill his desire.